 Recognising relationship abuse:

-It is not a one off – it usually happens again and again and the abusive partner will try different things to gain control.
+It is not a one off – it usually happens again and again and the abusive partner will try different ways to gain control.
 It usually gets worse over time, and for many women it can continue even after the relationship has ended.

 RELATIONSHIP ABUSE IS NEVER THE VICTIM'S FAULT!